mParticle/docs/src/pages/developers/sdk/android/push-notifications/index.md

 ## Kits

-The following Kit integrations can receive Push Notifications:
+The following Kit integrations can receive push notifications:

 * [Braze](/integrations/braze/event/#kit-integration)
+* [CleverTap](/integrations/clevertap/event/) (Push message and push registration)
 * [Iterable](/integrations/iterable/event/)
 * [Leanplum](/integrations/leanplum/event/#kit-integration)
 * [Localytics](/integrations/localytics/event/#push-notifications)
 * [Urban Airship](/integrations/urbanairship/event/#3-push-notifications)

-Push Notifications from any of these partners will be displayed by the relevant kit instance.
-Note that you will need to provide your Server Key to the partner in order to send Push Notifications.
-See the docs for each integration for further details.
+Push notifications from any of these partners are displayed by the relevant kit instance.
+Note that you must provide your Server Key to the partner in order to send push notifications.
+See the docs for each integration for details.